 Task area Task Description

-component's column definition.

 Object-dependent refer- ences For configuring object-dependent references.

 These are part of dynamic references.

 Edit Add new Edits the web application.

 You can create new modules and projects, column-dependent, or object-dependent references and object copies.

 Edit texts Edits control element texts.